Lukas0025/NeuralNetworkPasLib/README.md

   LearnTargetArray[0] := 1;

-  //Try learn 101 as true (Learn from array)
+  //Try learn 101 as true (Learn from array) - 100 times

   for i:=1 to 100
     neauralNetwork.Learn(LearnArray, LearnTargetArray);